homestar92/ring-lardner-transcriptions/A Close-Up of Domba Splew.md

 In a little while he was supine.

-“Now listen,” I said: “‘I have been sent over here to Scranton to find out about your home life.
+“Now listen,” I said: “I have been sent over here to Scranton to find out about your home life.
 Tell me what you do all day.”

 He went scarlet.